-Query Q2 executes an operation that is common for graphs, namely a shortest path query37.
+Query Q2 executes an operation that is common for graphs, namely a shortest path query 36.
 Almost everybody has implicitly used a shortest path in a navigation system to navigate from one physical location to another one.
 A shortest path algorithm in a navigation system identifies the path that has the smallest costs to reach the other location (with respect to some cost model that includes, for example, the path length and/or the current traffic).
 However, shortest paths are a general concept in graphs and can also be used to identify the shortest path of relationships between persons in social networks.
 In our example, query Q2 finds the degree of separation between the two persons (actors) "Christian Bale" and "Halle Berry", i.e., the connection between "Christian Bale" and "Halle Berry" in hops through other persons and movies.

 This concludes the two given queries Q1 and Q2.
-Recall that it is part of this assignment to come up with two additional queries Q3 (create a new edge or update an existing edge)38 and
+Recall that it is part of this assignment to come up with two additional queries Q3 (create a new edge or update an existing edge) 37 and Q4 (apply a filter in a CQL query) 38 on your own by studying the Neo4j documentation and the data in the web-based graphical user interface of Neo4j.